johnalison/WorkingPhilosophy/WorkingPhilosophy.md

    quote on being careful not to destroy the thing you're trying to defend from within.
 Seems right to me.
 If we are the "home of the brave" need to sacrifice some security for our freedom.
-Terrorists win if they reshape our ethics and morals by responding to thier actions.
+Terrorists win if they reshape our ethics and morals by responding to their actions.

 - United States has had 250 year history of becoming more democratic.

-  >Now elect senitors, blacks and women can vote. ect.
-Been a while since we took another step forward.
+  >Now elect senators, blacks and women can vote. etc.  Been a while since we took another step forward.
 Can argue that recent gerrymandering/voter suppression is a step back.
 Covid and mail-in voting could be a step forward.